Seabass5701/android-debloater/README.md

 <details><summary><b>2) Enable USB Debugging</b></summary>

    #####
-   - Go into the "Settings" app on your device
+   1) Go into the "Settings" app on your device
    #####
-   - Go to "About" / "About-Phone
+   2) Within the "Settings" app, search for: "Build Number"

+      usually located in (Settings >> About >> Software Information)
    #####
-   - Go to "Software Information"
+   3) Tap "Build Number" 5 times consecutively, until Developer Mode is enabled
    #####
-   - Tap "Build Number" 5 times consecutively, until Developer Mode is enabled
+   4) Within the "Settings" app, search for: "Developer Settings"

+      usually located in (Settings >> Developer Settings)
    #####
-   - Go to "Developer Settings"
-   #####
-   - Toogle "USB Debugging" On
+   5) Toggle "USB Debugging" On
    #####

    ##